leeroybrun/chrome-shazify/README.md

 - Create TagService in Angular side
     - Try tags updating refresh (interval) on Windows
 - Add analytics
-- When "Export logs", close perviously opened log tab or reload ?
 - Show info about new version and how to report bugs, when the ext has been updated

 ### Roadmap for 0.3.0